greentogo/g2gmobile/README.md

 For local development, You will need to download and run the GreenToGo Web application, and you will need to use 'ngrok'.

+* Auto ngrok setup
+Simply run `npm run ngrok` and wait for the program to say `Ngrok Ready`

+* Custom ngrok setup
-`ngrok http 8000` to start ngrok then, get the ngrok http address, and replace `url` in ./apiClient.js with the ngrok address.
+`ngrok http 8000` to start ngrok then, get the ngrok http address, and replace `baseUrl` in ./apiClient.js with the ngrok address.

 For Android Push Notifications, this project uses FCM (Firebase cloud messaging)